Trans World Corporation: Trans World Airlines Worldwide

 In 1986, TWC was liquidated.
 TW Services was formed at end of 1986 upon the dissolution of Transworld Corp.
 L. Edwin Smart remained head of TW Services Inc., the successor of Trans World Corporation which remained headquartered in the same building and shared many directors as Trans World Corporation.
 TW Services Inc. continued the use of the TW ticker symbol on the NYSE.
 Its business centered on food services and retirement care.
+In 1987, TW Services bought Denny's and with it El Pollo Loco.

 TW Services was the target of several hostile take over attempts which ended in June 1989 when TW Services agreed to be taken over by Conniston Partners for $1.65 billion.
 As part of the buy out, TW Services moved its headquarters from New York City to Spartanburg, South Carolina.
+The company divested its American Medical Services unit to HostMasters in 1991.

 Flagstar Companies

 In 1992, private equity firm, Kohlberg Kravis Roberts acquired a 47% interest in TW Corporation, later known as The Flagstar Companies, and encouraged the company to sell non-core businesses.
 The following year, TW Services changed its name to The Flagstar Companies in its bid to focus on the food service industry with a portfolio of businesses including Volume Services America, Hardee's, Quincy's Family Steakhouse, El Pollo Loco, Canteen Corporation and Denny's.

 After accumulating $2.2 billion in debt, Flagstar filed for Chapter 11 bankruptcy protection from its creditors in a Federal bankruptcy court in South Carolina in July 1997.
 Six months later, Flagstar emerged from bankruptcy as Advantica Restaurant Group Inc. and with three-fourths of its stock controlled by four of the former Flagstar's senior creditors.
 At the time of emergence, Advantica owned Denny's, Carrows, Coco's, El Pollo Loco and Quincy's Family Steakhouse and was the largest franchisee of Hardee's restaurants.
 Advantica paid off its inherited debt by selling off most of its holdings.

 In November 1999, Advantica sold El Pollo Loco to an investment firm for $114 Million plus the assumption of $14 million in debt.

 Today the remnants of the corporation are Denny's.

 Trans World Corporation was the predecessor of the way and manner in which many of the airlines with holdings and holding parent companies conduct and create their business structural organization.